hqucms/ParticleNet/README.md

 Launch https://naf-jhub.desy.de/ and click on "Select GPU node", "Start".
 Click on "link_nfs_dust", "ML_LLP" and "ParticleNet-LLP-fork".
 Choose "tf-keras" and "convert_dataset.ipynb".

-First important thing to do: click on "Kernel", "Change kernel", and choose "myenv".
+First important thing to do: click on "Kernel", "Change kernel", and choose "particlenet".
 In this way, you have successfully loaded your conda environment.
 Remember to check this everytime you launch a notebook.

 ### Run Keras/Tensorflow scripts